Aaron-TheCreator/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  Closure gives us the ability to put functions together and to access the child function after the parent has been terminated.
+Closure defines code that is identified one place that can be used later.

 2. Study the following code, then answer the questions below.

 ```js